mikedane/giraffeacademy.com/content/web-development/html/4-basic-tags.md

 Throughout this lesson we'll walk through each of these unique tags and I'll discuss how to use them.

-{{% spotlight %}}
-The current version of the HTML language (HTML5) has over 200 built in tags, all of which do different things in the scope of your website.
-The good news is however that to be productive in HTML you only need to know about 10-15.
-{{% /spotlight %}}
+{{% spotlight %}}The current version of the HTML language (HTML5) has over 200 built in tags, all of which do different things in the scope of your website.
+The good news is however that to be productive in HTML you only need to know about 10-15. {{% /spotlight %}}

 As a beginner, one of the most important things you can do is get comfortable working with some basic HTML tags.
 The best way to learn is to play around and build small websites using these a variety of tags.